 Lay one roll of crescent rolls down on the bottom of the baking dish, making sure to stretch the roll as needed to fit the dish.
 Set aside.

-In a medium-sized bowl, beat the cream cheese, white sugar, and vanilla with an electric mixer until combined.
+In a medium bowl, combine cream cheese, white sugar, and vanilla with an electric hand mixer on medium speed until combined.

-Spread the cheesecake mixture over top of the crescent roll dough.
+Spread the cream cheese mixture over top of the crescent roll dough.

 Melt your butter in a microwave for 45 seconds.

-In a small bowl add your sugar and cinnamon for the coating and stir to combine.
+In a small bowl combine cinnamon and sugar for the coating and stir to combine.
+By the way, if you love cinnamon you have to try these apple cinnamon rolls!

 Pour the melted butter evenly over the top of the dough.